 In determining whether or not to lend a security to a particular broker, dealer or financial institution, the Fund's advisor or sub-advisor, if applicable, considers all relevant facts and circumstances, including the size, creditworthiness and reputation of the broker, dealer or financial institution.
 Any loans of portfolio securities are fully collateralized based on values that are marked-to-market daily.
 Any securities that the Fund may receive as collateral will not become part of the Fund's investment portfolio at the time of the loan and, in the event of a default by the borrower, the Fund will, if permitted by law, dispose of such collateral except for such part thereof that is a security in which the Fund is permitted to invest.
 During the time securities are on loan, the borrower will pay the Fund any accrued income on those securities.
 Such payments of accrued income will not constitute qualified dividend income and will be taxable as ordinary income.
-For loaned securities, the Fund may invest the cash collateral.
+For loaned securities, the Fund may invest the cash collateral and earn income or receive an agreed-upon fee from a borrower that has delivered cash-equivalent collateral.
 The Fund will be responsible for the risks associated with the investment of the cash collateral, including the risk that the Fund may lose money on the investment or may fail to earn sufficient income to meet its obligations to the borrower.
 While the Fund does not have the right to vote securities on loan, it would terminate the loan and regain the right to vote if that were considered important with respect to the investment.